-Background: Cervical cancer (cancer of the neck of the womb) is the second most common cancer among women throughout the world, accounting for about 500,000 new detected cases and 273,000 deaths every year.
-Women more commonly present with advanced disease in the developing world, where access to cervical screening programmes is limited.
+Background: cervical cancer (cancer of the neck of the womb) is the fourth most common cancer among women throughout the world, accounting for about 569,847 new detected cases and 311,365 deaths every year.
+Women more commonly present with advanced disease in the developing (low-income) world, where access to cervical screening programmes is limited.
 Advanced cancer of the cervix may not be curable and women often need treatment to control distressing symptoms (palliation), such as vaginal bleeding.
 Bleeding can be severe enough to be life threatening in women with advanced cervical cancer.
 Management of vaginal bleeding often poses a challenge, especially in the developing world, where access to radiotherapy is limited.
 Options for palliative treatment of severe vaginal bleeding include interventional radiology treatment (using x-rays to guide the insertion of 'plugs' into blood vessels supplying the cancer) or vaginal packing (where gauze is compacted into the vagina to absorb the blood and apply pressure directly to the cervix), although these are often only partly effective and may cause harm.
 Vaginal packs can be soaked with formalin, which is a preservative chemical.
 Other options for treating severe vaginal bleeding include tranexamic acid (a medicine that reduces bleeding that can be given by mouth or by injection) and radiotherapy (high-energy x-ray treatment).

+Since the last version of this review we found no new studies.
 There is no evidence from controlled trials to support or refute the use of any of the proposed interventions compared with radiotherapy.
 Therefore, the choice of intervention will be based on local resources.
 Radiotherapy techniques for managing vaginal bleeding are not readily available in resource-poor settings, where advanced cases of cervical cancer are predominant.
 Thus, this systematic review identified the need for a randomised controlled trial assessing the benefits and risks of palliative treatments for vaginal bleeding in women with advanced cervical cancer.

-Cervical cancer is the second most common cancer among women worldwide, with around 500,000 new diagnoses and 273,000 deaths per year.
+Cervical cancer is the fourth most common cancer among women worldwide, with estimated 569,847 new diagnoses and 311,365 deaths per year.
 However, incidence and stage at diagnosis vary greatly between geographic areas and are largely dependent on the availability of a robust population screening programme.
 For example, in Nigeria, advanced-stage disease at presentation is common (86% to 89.3% of new cases), whereas in the UK, only 21.9% of women present with International Federation of Gynaecology and Obstetrics (FIGO) stage II+ disease.
 Women with advanced cancer of the cervix often need palliation for distressing symptoms, such as vaginal bleeding.
 Vaginal bleeding can be life threatening in advanced disease, with an incidence ranging from 0.7% to 100%.
 Bleeding is the immediate cause of death in 6% of women with cervical cancer and its management often poses a challenge.

 Thus, vaginal bleeding remains a common consequence of advanced cervical cancer.
 Currently, there is no systematic review that addresses palliative interventions for controlling vaginal bleeding caused by advanced cervical cancer.
-A systematic evaluation of the available palliative interventions is needed, to inform decision-making.
+A systematic evaluation of the available palliative interventions is needed to inform decision-making.